Asirwad/InvisiCipher/README.md

 2. **Hide Network**: Another CNN-based network that embeds the prepared secret image within the cover image, producing the steg image.

-3. **Chaos Encryption**: Choose between RSA encryption, Blowfish encryption, or logistic map chaos encryption to secure your steg image.
+3. **Chaos Encryption**: Choose between AES encryption, Blowfish encryption to secure your steg image.

 4. **Chaos Decryption**: Decrypt the encrypted steg image using the corresponding decryption algorithm to retrieve the steg image.